gampnico/scintillometry/docs/source/index.rst

 Analyse data & 2D flux footprints from Scintec's BLS scintillometers.
 =====================================================================

-Scintillometry-Tools is a Python framework for studying scintillometer data with direct integration of topographical and meteorological data.
+Scintillometry is a Python framework for studying scintillometer data with direct integration of topographical and meteorological data.
 The framework can be used via console or imported into a Python script.